rpliszka1987/JavaSctiptExplanation/README.md

 ## Binary Search

 - A Bianry Search works by continually dividing the data in half based on weather the number you are looking for is greater or less then a chosen middle point.
+- Binary Search works only when the data is sorted.
 - Example in /Algorithms/binary.js

 ## Recursion